 Progesterone levels

-• Doctors may prescribe progesterone supplements (vaginal or injectable) to improve outcomes.
+Doctors may prescribe progesterone supplements (vaginal or injectable) to support your treatment plan where appropriate.

 Are there any symptoms that indicate IUI has failed?

 Unfortunately, there are no clear symptoms that can confirm whether an IUI cycle has failed before your pregnancy test.
-Still, some signs may suggest that the cycle wasn’t successful:
+Still, some signs may suggest that pregnancy may not have occurred:

 Important: Pregnancy symptoms such as sore breasts, nausea, or cramping can also be caused by progesterone supplements or fertility medications, so they are not reliable indicators.